 Petri Kettunen, postdoctoral researcher, received his D.Sc.
 (Tech.) degree in 2009 from Helsinki University of Technology following an extensive industrial career mainly in telecom business.
 Since 2010 he has been at University of Helsinki, department of Computer Science.
 His current research interests include design science, customer experience (software-intensive products and services), and future software development organizations.

 Antti-Pekka Tuovinen is a University Lecturer at the Department of Computer Science.
 Antti-Pekka's main interests are in the areas of Software Architecture (architecture and design, programming languages) and Software Engineering (quality and testing).
 He teaches graduate-level courses on those subjects and supervises MSC thesis writing.
 In addition to academic proficiency, he has extensive experience of research and development work in the IT industry from several companies.

 Niko Mäkitalo is postdoctoral researcher at the University of Helsinki.
 His main interests are Web technologies in the context of multi-device and IoT programming.
 Recently his research focus has been on making cooperation with the IoT more human-centric and user friendly with an interaction-oriented programming model.
 He is passionate implementing what he has designed in practice.
 More from him: https://nkm.io

-Leah Riungu-Kalliosaari is a postdoctoral researcher at the University of Helsinki.
-Previously, her research work focused on software quality and cloud-based testing.
-Recent topics have been customer involvement in continous deployment, devops and data science as applied in software engineering projects.
+Leah Riungu-Kalliosaari was a postdoctoral researcher at the University of Helsinki.
+Earlier, her research work focused on software quality and cloud-based testing.
+Her research topics have been customer involvement in continous deployment, devops and data science as applied in software engineering projects.

 I am a doctoral student specializing in open innovation strategies for commercial open source software development.
 My research interests also include collaborative requirements engineering and applying new pedagogical strategies for software engineering education, especially for the domain of Internet of Things devices.